 The trail reached a junction between Bridger Pass Road and a trail that turned off, going cross-country through scrub.
 My trail guide indicated there was a water cache that had been refilled yesterday at the intersection of Bridger Pass and a highway just ahead — Sage Creek Road, the paved road I was briefly on yesterday morning.
 It was time for a break, so I decided to go to the water cache and get some extra water.

 While at the cache, a woman driving off the highway to go down the dirt road stopped to give me a bottle of an electrolyte drink.
 That was great, because the water from the cache tasted like it came out of a swimming pool.
 (Even still, I drank half a gallon from the cache.)
 The cache also had packets of salt, which would have been great if I didn’t have my own electrolyte mix.

 The walk up the highway was no less monotonous than the the walk to the highway, but at least the somewhat-recently paved asphalt was a little bit softer than the dirt road.
-And while there was more traffic, it wasn’t too bad, and between the shoulder and people being friendly enough to give a wide berth, it wasn’t too dangerous.
+And while there was more traffic, it wasn’t too bad.
+Between the shoulder and people being friendly enough to give a wide berth, it wasn’t too dangerous.
 I stopped for a break after about six miles, on a cleared dirt flat between the highway and a fence to private property.